harvard-library/list_view/DEV_NOTES.md

 | --------- | ----- |
 |  \<blank\>  | URL  |

-Where URL is a link to the link list's Hollis record.
+Where URL is a link to the link list's catalog record.

 Following the first row, blank rows are skipped.
 Header rows are processed specially, based on the values in their first cell.